-Although stylistic examples of range from traditional to modern, all projects strive to create places that are well-built, facilitate their intended use and raise the spirit.
+Although stylistic examples range from traditional to modern, all projects strive to create places that are well-built, facilitate their intended use and raise the spirit.
 BA seeks to create projects informed by a single clear idea or concept which guide and unify the overall design.

-BA's practice - particularly for residential - embraces Universal Design and studying how a design may complement the changing needs of the building user.
-Universal Design strives to create environments designed for people who are older, may have physical disabilities or would like to plan for the future.
+BA's practice, particularly for residential, embraces “universal design” and studies how a design may complement the changing needs of the building user.
+“Universal design” strives to create environments designed for people who are older, may have physical disabilities or would like to plan.